mpeterv/argparse/README.md

 ## Testing

 argparse comes with a testing suite located in `spec` directory. [busted](http://olivinelabs.com/busted/) is required for testing, it can be installed using LuaRocks.
-Run the tests using `busted spec` command from the argparse folder.
+Run the tests using `busted` command from the argparse folder.

 ## License